danguita/blog.davidanguita.name/source/_posts/2013-03-03-setting-up-a-cheap-redmine-server-using-unicorn-and-apache.markdown

 ### Applying all

-After enabling the recently created VirtualHost and restarting the `apache2` service, a server proxy will be listening for processes on the specified host and port.
+After enabling the new VirtualHost and restarting the `apache2` service, a proxy will be listening for processes on the specified host and port.

-Now run the Unicorn process as shown above and Redmine should be served by the new VirtualHost.
+Now run the Unicorn process as shown above (`launch-redmine-unicorn` script) and Redmine application should start and be served through the new VirtualHost.

 Now it's time to do some tests in order to adjust the number of Unicorn workers you need to have running on your server.